substance-labs/davos/README.md

 - **LLMAdapter**: Bridge for AI-powered decision making - not used: the voter votes directly in the mvp
 - **KMSAdapter**: Ready for Secure key management for vote signing

-#### 3. **Relayer Service** (`relayer/`) - disabled: the voter votes directly in the mvp
-Listens for on-chain events and coordinates with external LLM services:
-- Processes `Asked` events from LLMAdapter
-- Integrates with OpenAI or Acurast for AI responses
-- Submits responses back to the blockchain

 #### 4. **Proposal API** (`proposal-api/`)
 Python service for proposal analysis:
 - Analyzes proposal content using NLP